Okazari/react-rest-resources/README.md

 )
 ```

-### Second step : Use the provided Hoc to connect your components to your services
+### Second step : Use the provided Hoc to get your resources injected as props in your component

 ```js
 //The component you want to connect